-The fan failure limit switch on the back of the heater is nonadjustable and automatically cycles when the internal temperature exceeds the setpoint.
-For the heater to operate properly and safely, the cause for the temperature exceeding the limit setpoint must be corrected.
+The circulating air high temperature limit switches are nonadjustable and automatically cycle when the internal temperature exceeds the setpoint.
+For the heater to operate properly and safely, the cause for the temperature exceeding the high limit setpoint must be corrected.